nddbk/people-detecting/README.md

 ## How

-- This approach uses a pre-trained Histogram of Oriented Gradients (HOG) and Linear Support Vector Machine (SVM) model shipped with OpenCV.
+- This approach make use of the pre-trained Histogram of Oriented Gradients (HOG) and Linear Support Vector Machine (SVM) model shipped with OpenCV.
 [Adrian Rosebrock](https://twitter.com/pyimagesearch) had written about this in his article "[Pedestrian Detection OpenCV](https://www.pyimagesearch.com/2015/11/09/pedestrian-detection-opencv/)".

 ## Think